-Previous studies (e.g. [5,6]) have plotted the symmetric difference (i.e. Robinson-Foulds distance) against resolution.
-These axes are not independent – the values that the symmetric difference can take are a function of the resolution, so certain regions of cartesian space are inaccessible, and a change in resolution affects the values of both axes.
-This is analogous to plotting x against y / x; the inherent correlation between the axes makes it difficult to interpret the relative contributions of x and y to the plotted function.
-I therefore plotted the proportion of quartets or partitions that are the same in both trees (s), different in both trees (d), and unresolved in at least one tree (r1 + r2 + u) on ternary plots using the Ternary R package [26], oriented such tree dissimilarity decreases vertically, and resolution decreases horizontally.
-This plotting configuration distinguishes the relative contributions of accuracy and resolution to overall similarity.[27,28]
+Previous studies (e.g. [5,6]) have presented plots of unnormalized symmetric difference against resolution as depicting accuracy against precision.
+The unnormalized symmetric difference, however, is a function of both resolution and accuracy.
+A change in resolution (x) necessarily influences the value, and the range of possible values, of the symmetric difference (y).
+Because the axes are not independent, this is analogous to plotting x against y / x; the inherent correlation between the axes makes it difficult to interpret the relative contributions of x and y to the plotted function.
+I instead plotted the proportion of quartets or partitions that are the same in both trees (s), different in both trees (d), and only resolved in the generative tree (r) on ternary plots using the Ternary R package [26], oriented such that SD/MaxI decreases vertically, and resolution decreases horizontally (Figure 1a).
+This plotting configuration distinguishes the relative contributions of resolution and accuracy (whether in terms of the number of proportion of errors) to overall similarity (Figure 1b).

+All data, scripts and analyses used in this study are archived on GitHub [27,28].

 Results

+Ideally, measures of node support would assign incorrect nodes low support values.
+With the CL datasets (55 characters, 22 tips), resampling methods accomplished this more effectively than Bremer support (Figure 1c,d), substantiating concerns about the suitability of this metric [29,30].
+By the same measure, the groups contradicted/supported (GC) metric outperformed group frequency (as anticipated by [31]), and bootstrap resampling outperformed the jackknife approach (contra [32]).
+This said, differences between the methods were not statistically significant (Supplementary Text).
+Subsequent analyses employed the Bootstrap GC metric.

-With the Congreve and Lamsdell datasets (55 characters, 22 tips), [29,30][31][32]there is no significant difference (at p = 0.01) between the quartet dissimilarity of the best trees generated by the Mk model or implied weights (k ∈ {2, 3, 5, 10}) – but the best trees generated by equal weights, or implied weights with k = 1, are significantly worse than those produced by the other methods (Figure 1a).
+With the CL datasets, there is no significant difference (at p = 0.01) between the MaxI-normalized quartet symmetric difference of the best trees generated by the Mk model or implied weights (k ∈ {2, 3, 5, 10}) – but the best trees generated by equal weights, implied weights with k = 1, and the consensus of k values are significantly worse than those produced by the other methods (Figure 2a; Supplementary Text).

-Collapsing the least-supported nodes increases the overall accuracy (as predicted in [2,33]), leading to a trivial increase in the overall informativeness of the tree.
-After a point, the gain in accuracy no longer offsets the resolution lost, and collapsing further nodes increases the dissimilarity between the tree and the reference tree.
-Because equal weights and Bayesian approaches result in less resolution, their most resolved trees cannot generally be improved by collapsing nodes.
+Collapsing the least-supported groups initially increases the overall accuracy (as predicted in [2,33]), leading to a slight increase in the overall informativeness of the tree (Figure 2a,b).
+Beyond a GC score of c. −15, the gain in accuracy no longer offsets the resolution lost; collapsing further groups thus removes ‘correct’ information and reduces the similarity between the tree and the reference tree.
+Because a Bayesian approach results in less resolution, its most resolved trees cannot generally be improved by collapsing groups (Figures 1c,d, 2).

-These results hold even if the (problematic) symmetric difference metric is employed (Figure 1c,d), though relatively more nodes must be collapsed to maximise this metric – indicating that the edge-based measure emphasizes accuracy over resolution.
+These results hold even if the (problematic) partition difference metric is employed (Figure 1b), though relatively more groups must be collapsed (those with a GC score of < 10) to maximise this metric.
 The results do not meaningfully change when datasets with low consistency indices are excluded.

-Similar results are observed in the O’Reilly et al. datasets (Figure 2): at any given level of resolution, the best trees generated by the Mk model are similar in accuracy to those generated under implied weights (except with very small values of k), but are more accurate than those generated using equal weights.
+Similar results are observed in the OR datasets (Figure 2c–e): at any given level of resolution, the best trees obtained by the Mk model are similar in accuracy to those obtained under implied weights (except with very small values of k), but are more accurate than those obtained using equal weights.